The Issues You Care About

 The Second Amendment:

 I will never vote to limit a Granite Stater's Second Amendment rights.
 I strongly believe everyone deserves the right to protect themselves, their family, and their property.
 Wolfeboro's gun owners are safe and responsible.
 I will work hard to defend gun owners' rights in Concord.

 Cutting Your Taxes:

 I believe our government should be small, efficient, and effective, and it should not take more money from taxpayers than it needs.
 Our state has been running large budget surpluses in recent years.
 Because of this, I believe Granite Staters have earned a well-deserved tax cut.
-We should also consider cutting taxes in order to help those who are financially struggling because of the pandemic.
-Many of us pay taxes directly or indirectly; sometimes we do not even notice when we are paying taxes.
+We should also consider cutting taxes to help those who are financially struggling because of the pandemic.
+Many of us pay taxes directly or indirectly; sometimes, we do not even notice when we pay taxes.
 Here are some of the taxes we can consider cutting to promote our financial well-being here in Wolfeboro: Interest and Dividends Tax, Electrical Consumption Tax, Communication Services Tax, Insurance Tax, Business Profits Tax, Business Enterprise Tax, and the Meals and Rooms Tax.
 We obviously cannot cut all these taxes, but we must consider which ones are the least necessary for our government to function and responsibly lower or repeal them.

 Paid Family Leave:

-I support our state establishing a paid family leave program, but only if it is voluntary and does not include an income or sales tax.
+I support our state in establishing a paid family leave program, but only if it is voluntary and does not include an income or sales tax.
 I strongly supported Governor Sununu's Twin State Voluntary Leave Plan and his proposed plan in the 2021-2022 Biennium Budget.
 I would not vote for any family leave plan that would increase taxes, hurt local businesses, or jeopardize balancing our state's budget.

 Supporting Our Veterans: